cisagov/dotgov-home/pages/management/management.md

 #### Will I be notified if a change is made to my DNS information?

 Yes.
-In response to [recent incidents](https://www.us-cert.gov/ncas/current-activity/2019/01/10/DNS-Infrastructure-Hijacking-Campaign) involving DNS infrastructure tampering, and to protect your .gov DNS and/or DNS key data from malicious or erroneous changes, authorized POCs will immediately receive a system-generated email alerting them that a change has been made to their DNS information in the DotGov portal.
-The email message will include instructions on timely mitigation, if such is necessary.
+In response to [recent incidents](https://www.us-cert.gov/ncas/current-activity/2019/01/10/DNS-Infrastructure-Hijacking-Campaign), authorized gov domain POCs will immediately receive a system-generated email when a changed is made to their DNS in the DotGov Portal.

+The email will alert all POCs of a change made to their DNS information and include instructions on timely mitigation, if such should be necessary.

 #### How quickly will changes to my domain propagate throughout the internet?